-We know how important your personal information is used and shared, and we appreciate your trust in us to do that carefully and sensibly.
+We know how important your personal information is and appreciate your trust in us to handle it carefully and sensibly.

 To use our website and services, you accept the practices described in this Privacy Notice.